sujaikumar/assemblage/README.md

 Example Data Sets
 =================

-As an example, we use the following study from the Short Read Archive:
+As an example, we can use the following study from the Short Read Archive:

 * ERP001495 - De novo whole-genome sequence of the free-living nematode Caenorhabditis sp.
 5 strain JU800 DRD-2008